-1 The Winter Dress Blue uniform may be authorized or prescribed as uniform. an alternative for 2 Enhanced shoulder boards are worn on the shirt with the uniform, and the 3 Name three situations when a uniform is required.
-A. B. C. 4 The primary working uniform is the 5 Members may order uniforms by mail from the Coast Guard in Woodbine, New Jersey.
-6 st Guard officer uniforms and Auxiliary uniforms are very similar except for the r of the and The color on the Coast Guarders' uniform is, and on the Auxiliary uniform it is
+The Winter Dress Blue uniform may be authorized or prescribed as a uniform. an alternative for Enhanced shoulder boards are worn on the shirt with the uniform, and the Name three situations when a uniform is required.
+A. B. C. The primary working uniform is the Members may order uniforms by mail from the Coast Guard in Woodbine, New .
+Coast Guard officer uniforms and Auxiliary uniforms are very similar color of the and The color